lucianpls/QB3/QB3.md

 ### Common Factor Group Encoding

 This encoding is only used by the *best* mode of libQB3.
 It uses integer division and multiplication, operations which are not used in the default case.
 The non-zero values within a group may have a common factor *CF*.
-If CF is 2 or larger, the values within the group can be divided by CF before encoding, which results in a rung reduction and shorter encoding.
-However, the CF value itself needs to be stored, and the CF encoding has to be signaled to the decoder.
-Overall, there are cases where the CF encoding is smaller than the normal QB3 one.
+When CF is 2 or larger, the values within the group can be divided by CF before encoding, which results in at lease one rung reduction and thus shorter encoding.
+However, the CF value itself needs to be stored, and the CF encoding for the block has to be signaled to the decoder.
+In most cases the CF encoding is smaller than the normal QB3 one.

 A CF encoded group is encoded as:
 - SIGNAL.
-This is the unused value for a codeswitch, including the 1 bit prefix.
+This is the unused value for a codeswitch, including 1 bit prefix.
-- CodeSwitch for the CF group values, relative to the previous group rung.
-This encodes the rung used to store the reduced values in the CF group.
-The prefix bit is 1 if the same rung is used to encode CF value itself or 0 otherwise.
-The CodeSwitch is always present when using CF encoding, the rung prefix bit has a different meaning when the CF SIGNAL is present.
+- CodeSwitch for the group values, relative to the previous group rung.
+The prefix bit for this code switch is 1 if the same rung is used to encode CF value itself or 0 otherwise.
+The CodeSwitch is always present for CF encoding, the rung prefix bit has a different meaning when the CF SIGNAL was present.
 In this case, the CF rung could be the same as the previous rung value.
 Since the short codeswitch for same rung can't be used, the full SIGNAL encoding is used.
 - If the bit immediately following the SIGNAL is zero, a second CodeSwitch, relative to the CF rung, encoding the rung for the CF itself.
-- CF - 2 value, encoded in QB3, using the CF rung.
+- <CF - 2> value, encoded using the CF rung.
 It is biased down by 2 since the CF has to be at least 2 for the CF group encoding.
-Note that the CF rung is the rung needed for the CF-2 value, not CF.
+Note that the CF rung is the rung needed for the <CF-2> value, not CF.
-- The 16 reduced group values, using the CF group rung.
+- The reduced group values, using the CF group rung.
 This includes the group step encoding.

 Notes:
 - If CF group rung is zero and CF rung is also zero, the encoding uses